revaturelabs/interviewquestions/Interview Ques/Java Basics.md

 <blockquote>

 Pointer is a reference handle to a memory location.
 Java doesn't support pointers beacuse improper handling of pointers leads to memory leaks and reliability.
+Java has references.A reference is a variable that refers to something else and can be used as an alias for that something else.

 </blockquote>